Gateshead FC New Stadium Proposals

 The original plan was to build a new state-of-the-art stadium on a derelict site, formerly North Durham Cricket & Rugby Club, opposite Gateshead Civic Centre.

 This scheme, however, had to be shelved and talks have since gone on during the ensuing years to identify a new site for the stadium.

 Facilities at the stadium will include reception and club offices, dressing rooms, a medical room, press and spectator facilities.

 There will also be executive suites and boxes and multi-functional space for match day hospitality and lettable business space.

-Chairman Graham Wood, the driving force behind the exciting developments at his hometown club, is confident Gateshead FC can rekindle former glories.
+Chairman Graham Wood, the driving force behind his hometown club, is confident Gateshead FC can rekindle former glories.

-"We have achieved an awful lot over the last few years and the construction of a new stadium in a central location is pivotal to our aspirations," said Wood.
+"We have achieved an awful lot over the last few years, including reaching Wembley for the first time in 2014, and the construction of a new stadium is pivotal to our aspirations," said Wood.

 "Having our own stadium would enable us to increase our fan base and allow us to further develop our income streams and drive the club forward.